When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 You may have especially loved the four seasons room that the previous owners discussed for weeks before deciding to add.
 Maybe, the included fireplace was a dealbreaker for you, and it was almost taken out back in 1983.

-Now that you own the home, it’s becoming apparent that decisions you make about your home every day could mean selling it for a great price, or having to labor in the market with an unsold home.
+Now that you own the home, it’s becoming apparent that decisions you make about your home every day could mean selling it for a great price or having to labor in the market with an unsold home.

-The key here is saleability.
+The key here is resale value.

-If your home needs major repairs, have them done first as it’s more likely that these items will be deal-breakers for prospective buyers.
+If your home needs major repairs, have them done first, as it’s more likely that these items will be deal-breakers for prospective buyers.

 If you’re familiar with your neighborhood and desired price market, you may know of other changes that will likely meet the dealbreakers of prospective buyers.